Engineering and Roller Coasters

 Design Like an Engineer and Build Your Own Roller Coaster!
 In this workshop, students will learn to think and design like an engineer by utilizing the engineering process to design a roller coaster using common household items (you will need to provide the items).
 Computer simulation programs will aid in finding different ways roller coasters can be designed, taking into account variables like height, velocity, gravity, and the rollercoaster path.

-Please send an email to Khadija Koita if you have any questions.
+Please send an email to Lizajane if you have any questions.
 Thanks!